X1nto/unwanted-opinions/README.md

 ## Chrome

-Download the ZIP from the [latest GitHub Release](https://github.com/X1nto/unwanted-opinion/releases/latest), go to [Chrome Extensions](chrome://extensions) and drag-and-drop the ZIP file there.
+Download the ZIP from the [latest GitHub Release](https://github.com/X1nto/unwanted-opinion/releases/latest) and extract it to a folder.
+Head to chrome://extensions, enable developer mode,click on "Load unpacked" and select the folder you extracted the ZIP to.

+Chrome WebStore coming soon.

 ## Firefox

-Coming soon
+Coming soon.

 ## Safari